-In addition, the U.S. Department of Education (ED) issued non-regulatory guidance regarding ESSA report cards, which includes per-pupil expenditure reporting guidance.
+In addition, the U.S. Department of Education (ED) issued non-regulatory guidance (PDF) regarding ESSA report cards, which includes per-pupil expenditure reporting guidance.
 The CDE’s 2018 guidance is consistent with the ED’s guidance.

 Does the ESSA PPE information need to be approved by the LEA’s school board?